-The thickness of the MDF piece is 0,5 cm, which makes the piece strong enough, but at the same time, it does not take much from the length of the router bit.
+The thickness of the MDF piece is 5 mm, which makes the piece strong enough, but at the same time, it does not take much from the length of the router bit.

 TIP: The reason why I am using an MDF as a base piece is that it slides quite nicely on other materials.
-You could also use an acrylic sheet instead but that would be more costly.
+You could also use HDF as well, or an acrylic sheet but that would be more costly.

 1) Cut the Base Desks